Bristol City

 Background

 After four solid campaigns, City were promoted in 1906 having won the Second Division championship.
-The following year they finished in second place three points behind champions Newcastle.
+The following year they finished in second place three points behind cbristol city crest 1901hampions Newcastle.
 In 1909, there was another near-miss when City reached the FA Cup Final only to lose to Manchester United 0-1.
 (The crest was worn in this match on the blue shirts worn for the occasion.)
 Two years later, City were relegated on the last day of the season: they would not return to the top flight for 66 years.

-A crest was worn during the 1949-50 season that featured a robin standing on a football.
-This was replaced during the Fifties when the coat of arms crest was worn once again embroidered onto a white patch.
+A crest was worn during the 1949-50 season that featured a robin standing on a football. bristol city crest 1951This was replaced during the Fifties when the coat of arms crest was worn once again embroidered onto a white patch.

 Their next promotion did not come until 1955 when they spent five years in the Second Division before being relegated once more.
 In 1965, City were promoted again and this time succeeded in consolidating and holding on to their place.

-shirts, and was used until 1976.
+bristol city crest 1969The city crest appeared once again in the 1969-70 season, now embroidered directly onto the shirts, and was used until 1976.
 Pre-season photos for 1971-72 show the all-red shirts and socks worn with white shorts but this strip was never worn: the photographs were taken before the new kit with white trimmings and shorts was delivered.

-gaining promotion in fourth position.
-In 1987, the robin crest was reinstated but without the background shield.
+In 1984, The Robins began the long climb back up the league, gaining promotion in fourth bristol city crest 1994position.
+In 1986, the robin crest was reinstated but without the background shield.

-back in the Second Division but, aside from an FA Cup win against Liverpool in 1994, there was little for the fans to cheer about.
-Indeed, following that cup win, the team were relegated to the third tier (now Division Two) at
+By the early Nineties, City were back in the Second Division but, aside from an FA Cup win against Liverpool in 1994, there was little for the fans to cheer about.

 Sources